 Lyre – like a harp.
 A sort of horn shape with a cross piece across the top.
 The strings are stretched from the top to the bottom.
 This is the instrument which Emperor Nero supposedly played whilst watching the great fire of Rome.

-Cithara – A heavier and more complex type of Lyre with a soundbox and capable of fine tuning.
+Cithara – Perhaps the most noble of instruments, worthy of being learned by the upper class.
+It was a heavier and more complex type of Lyre with 7-9 strings, and a soundbox and capable of fine tuning.
 It was a very important instrument in ancient roman culture for both solemn and less formal occasions.
 Ancestor of the guitar (note the name’s similarity).

 There were a broad variety of rattles, bells and tambourines used, particularly in religious rituals.
 An interesting example which is still seen today is the “sistrum” which came from Egypt and was used as part of rituals to the goddess Isis.